 4.3.27.3 Selective reception of group addressed frames

-For the reasons given below, when transmitting a data MPDU that has a group addressed RA to a set of receiving STAs, the GLK transmitter must be able to transmit those MSDUs so that it is accepted by an arbitrary subset of the associated GLK STAs, as provided by the IEEE Std 802.1Q bridge.
+For the reasons given below, when transmitting a data MPDU that has a group addressed RA to a set of receiving STAs, the GLK transmitter must be able to transmit those MSDUs so that it is accepted by a subset of the associated GLK STAs, as provided by the IEEE Std 802.1Q bridge.

 …

 Implementation of this selective reception facility in a BSS case includes use of a synthetic group address RA (SYNRA addressing, see 9.3.2.1.2 (Address and BSSID fields)).
 As an alternative to the use of a SYNRA, a copy of the data frame can be sent to each intended receiver using individually addressed MPDUs, a process known as serial unicast.
-In either case, an appropriate address format is needed because the DA will differ from the RA (since the RA is either the SYNRA or a serial unicast individual RA).
+In either case, an appropriate address format is needed because the DA will differ from the RA for serial unicast and the three address format is not used with SYNRA.
 In the case of IBSSes or MBSSes the addressing choice for MPDUs intended for a group of receivers is either a non-SYNRA group addressed RA or serial unicast, because SYNRA addressing is only used by APs.

 …